 Brian has a Masters of Education from Southern Utah University.
-He works as a behavior specialist & is training to be a behavior analyst.
+He is an autistic adult and board certified behavior analyst (BCBA).

 Cute Critter or Harmful Pest?